GarrettBurroughs/tipc/src/lsp/README.md

 # TIPLSP

-This is the Language Server for the TIP language details for usage and development can be found here
+This is the Language Server for the TIP language.
+Details for usage and development can be found here

 ## Configuring

-Before you configure the language server, you must first build the project in accordance to the steps in the main readme.
+**Before you configure the language server, you must first build the project in accordance to the steps in the main [readme](../../README.md#building-tipc).
 This will produce the `tiplsp` executable in `build/src`.
-You should then add the `build/src` directory to your system PATH so that the extensions can pick up the executable.
+You should then add the `build/src` directory to your system PATH so that the extensions can pick up the executable.**

 The [language server protocol](https://microsoft.github.io/language-server-protocol/) is editor agnostic and many modern editors support it.
 Details